manymoments/manymoments.github.io/_posts/2019-10-15-consensus-for-state-machine-replication.markdown

 2. Committing the command
 3. Executing the command

 Many moden FT-SMR systems have seperate sub-systems for each task.
-This allows each task to works as a sperate queeues that stream tasks between them.
-Seperating into sub-systems allows to optimize and tune in one and to better detect bottlnecks.
+This allows each task to work as a sperate system in parallel.
+Each sub-system can optimize for parallelization, can have a seperate buffer of incomming requensts, and can stream tasks to the next sub-system.
+Seperating into sub-systems allows to optimize and tune each one and to better detect bottlnecks.
 See [this post](https://decentralizedthoughts.github.io/2019-12-06-dce-the-three-scalability-bottlenecks-of-state-machine-replication/) for the basics of SMR task seperation and [this post](https://decentralizedthoughts.github.io/2022-06-28-DAG-meets-BFT/) for the modern seperation of the data dissimination stage.

 ### Acknowledgments